 Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

-The Bank of Mozambique is the leading regulator for eCommerce payments.
+The Banco de Mocambique (Bank of Mozambique; Central Bank) is the leading regulator for e-commerce payments.
 It is working with commercial banks to establish a national online payment system that will allow local companies to sell products online.
-This process started in 2018 and as consistently been delayed, severely limiting the advancement of the eCommerce industry.
+This process started in 2018 and has consistently been delayed, severely limiting the advancement of the e-commerce industry.

 Market trends point to an increase in cross border sales as the middle class starts to look outwards for travel and shopping opportunities.
 Domestic sales have been stagnant due to lack of supporting infrastructure.